LibrariesHacked/librarieshacked.github.io/_posts/2019-02-23-mobile-library-data-project.md

 Firstly, what are the problems?

 * There is no standard for presenting mobile library timetables.
 This leads to decline in use, accessibility issues, and lack of investment in mobile services.
 * Mobile libraries would particularly benefit from existing open geographic intelligence on population and deprivation stats, and route analysis software.
-But with no data mobile library data, there is no way of taking advantage of this.
+But with no mobile library data, there is no way of taking advantage of this.
 * Mobile library data is complex and there is no standard for holding it.
 There can be no combined national analysis, and no data-informed method for providing national support or guidance.

 Looking at these issues, possible project steps could be: